independent school for the city

 To See the World in a Soybean

 A three-week education studio unravelling the global impact of the Rotterdam port through one specific product: the soybean.
-Highlighting the relation between the production in the Global South and the meat industry.
+Highlighting the relation between the production in the Global South and the Dutch meat industry.
 Following the three steps: research-stories-strategies.
 12 - 30 May 2025.

 Get your tickets here